esperanto-tx/esperanto-tx.github.io/_posts/en/2013-05-25-Dallas_International_Festival.md

 ---
 layout: page
 #subheadline:  "Templates"
-title:  "2013 Internacia Festivalo de Dalaso"
+title:  "2013 Dallas International Festival`"
-teaser: "Dum Majo de 2013 la klubo luis budon ĉe la Internacia Festivalo de Dalaso"
+teaser: "In May of 2013 the club rented a booth at the Dallas International Festival"
 categories:
-    - eo
+    - en
 tags:
     - post format
 header: